- We use evaluative terms in artistic appraisal that imply an expertise we lack, or we appeal to standards we cannot

-I certainly think it possible to warrant claims to beauty just as we warrant claims to goodness and truth (see “What Counts as Justification?“).
+I certainly think it possible to warrant claims to beauty just as we warrant claims to goodness and truth.
 But the problem of specification grows in difficulty as we move from the less to the more abstract judgments.
 It may be that claims of quality can be based on popularity or financial value, but the warrants that validate them are not germane to the aesthetic quality of the work.
 Just as it is very hard to justify claims to moral goodness, so too are we challenged to find some correspondence basis for judgments of aesthetic quality.
 Perhaps our valuation of harmony, proportion, and unity will one day be rooted in neurology, or our aesthetic sense one day traced to buried roots in human sexuality.
 Or we may find that sense profoundly connected to natural forms that our species has so far failed to isolate and identify but that one day may be better understood by mathematical analysis.
 For now, we should be careful about the kinds of language we use and the kinds of warrants we appeal to when we venture into the alluring realms of what we choose to call beautiful.